-On some sides of the world, mostly in under-developed or developing countries, there are different problems.
+On some sides of the world, mostly in underdeveloped or developing countries, there are different problems.
 Local men dominate the workforce.
 It's also not common to find a foreigner working with them.
-There are fewer genders except for cis-male at work.
-When we think this more in-depth, the definition of the problem and challenges start to differ.
+There are fewer genders except for cis-males at work.
+When we think about this more in-depth, the definition of the problem and challenges start to differ.

 While the first world countries have to deal with peculiar discriminations, the other countries struggle with the fundamentals.
 There are many harassments, racism, sexual assault, and even homicide cases on both sides of the world.

 The major problem I see overall is when we focus on the first-world problem, we feel satisfied and think that we're doing what we can.